 1. At drying off, treat both halves of the clean udder with a dry cow treatment preparation.
 Continue teat dipping two times daily for three days.

-3. Inject does subcutaneously in the neck with 50 mg vitamin E and 1 mg selenium per 40 pounds of body weight three weeks before due date.
+3. In areas where selenium deficiency is common, inject does subcutaneously in the neck with 50 mg vitamin E and 1 mg selenium per 40 pounds of body weight three weeks before due date.
 Always adhere to the label directions for withdrawal times.

 4. Provide clean yards and housing.
 Sanitation is essential since poor sanitation or muddy lots will make the doe more susceptible to mastitis and later reproductive problems.

 1. Provide a clean, dry, well-ventilated area.
-Be prepared to assist at kidding if necessary.
+Be prepared to assist at kidding if necessary and have recommended supplies disinfected and ready for use; make sure medications are not expired.

 2. Examine doe’s udder for mastitis.
-Dip teats following milking.
+Treat teats following milking with a spray-on iodine or chlorhexidine disinfectant, not a whole-herd, multi-use container.

 3. Kids should receive colostrum within one hour following birth from a CAE-negative doe.

-4. Dip or inject navels of kids with 7 percent iodine.
+4. Dip navels of kids with 7 percent iodine.

 5. Give weak or sick kids 25 mg vitamin E and 0.5 mg selenium.